Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 BrowserRouter is the primary component of the router that wraps your route hierarchy.
 It creates a React context that passes routing information down to all its descendent components.
 For example, if you want to give &lt;App&gt; and all its children components access to React Router, you would wrap &lt;App&gt; like so:

-Now you can route the rendering of certain components to certain URLs (i.e [https://www.website.com/profile](https://www.website.com/profile).)[).](https://www.website.com/profile).)
+Now you can route the rendering of certain components to certain URLs (i.e <https://www.website.com/profile>.)[).](https://www.website.com/profile).)

 HashRouter
 ==========

 Alternatively, you could import and use HashRouter from react-router-dom.
-Links for applications that use &lt;HashRouter&gt; would look like <https://www.website.com/#/profile> (with an \# between the domain and path).
+Links for applications that use &lt;HashRouter&gt; would look like <a href="https://www.website.com/#/profile" class="uri">https://www.website.com/#/profile</a> (with an \# between the domain and path).

 You’ll focus on using the &lt;BrowserRouter&gt;.